Sisyphus34/prismaCalhounProject/instructions.md

 Update your `package.json` with a script to automatically generate your files.
 Then, run `npm run codegen`.

+If working in VS Code Online, it is necessary to patch a create-react-app bug with a `postinstall` script.
+You may need to delete `node_modules` and run `npm install` again.

 ```json
 {
   "scripts": {